-Highlands Colombia is located just outside of Bogotá in a beautiful area known as Chinauta.
+Highlands Colombia is located in a beautiful area known as Chinauta, just outside of Bogotá.
 The Rawlings Foundation purchased the land in 2004 and began construction in 2006.
 By 2009, the project was completed and the camp began hosting evangelistic events and Moral Values Retreats.

-The goal of Highlands Colombia is to reach the lost with the Gospel of Jesus Christ.
+The goal of Highlands Colombia is to reach the lost with the gospel of Jesus Christ.
 As a result, the primary focus of the camp is to host evangelistic events.
 These events are known as El Día Zero (Day Zero).
 We have three different kinds of Day Zero camps.
 The first Day Zero camps were youth camps, followed by parent camps, and in 2013 soccer camps were initiated.
-These events are designed for those who are not believers and are not a part of any Christian church.
-As a result, these evangelistic events are quite different from the traditional church camp.
+Since they are designed for those who are not believers and are not a part of any Christian church, these evangelistic events are quite different from the traditional church camp.

 On a yearly basis, we host two Day Zero camps for students, two Day Zero camps for parents, and two Day Zero soccer camps.
 Since 2009, more than 5,000 people have attended the various camps, and more importantly, more than 2,000 have trusted Christ for their salvation.